-VI.H Discussion
+VI.I Discussion

-How large is the effect we estimate?
-The literature on returns to education estimates that one additional year of education raises labor income in later life by around 6% (Angrist & Keueger, 1991).
-In-utero exposure to Ramadan in the middle period of pregnancy is thus equivalent to having half a year less of education.
-For two reasons this understates the true cost of exposure.
-First, our estimate is an intention-to-treat effect.
-To the extent the fasting rate among pregnant women is less than 100 percent, the average treatment effect must be higher than our estimate.
-According to the three surveys we list in Table A.XV, more than 80 percent of Pakistani pregnant women fast for at least one day in Ramadan and around 30-40 percent fast for the whole month.
+We have noted above that our estimate provides a lower bound on the average treatment effect (ATE) of in-utero Ramadan exposure.
+This is due mainly to two reasons.
+First, our estimate is an intention-to-treat effect and therefore must be scaled up by the fasting rate to find the ATE.
+Since the fasting rate is considerably less than 100 percent, the ATE must be considerably higher than our estimate.20 According to the three surveys from Pakistan we list in Table A.XXIV, around 80 percent of Pakistani pregnant women report fasting for at least one day during Ramadan and around 30- 40 percent for the whole month.
 Assuming that the treatment effect is homogeneous in the population, based on this data the true effect of in-utero Ramadan exposure on earnings could be as high as 9 percent.